DeViL303/MultiServer3-NautilusFork/README.md

   - Create an ODC and its SHA1 and UUID get auto added to DB editor ready for the next step which is usually adding that item to the SQL.
   - Create an SDC and its SHA1 gets auto added to scenelist editor and a new SceneID is created ready for the next step which is usually adding that item to the SceneList.xml
   - Edit the Scenelist or the HCDB and their SHA1s are auto added to TSS editor, with the files held in a temporary folder until ready to be deployed.
   - When ready all changed files and the new TSS files can be deployed to the live CDN with one click.
+This avoids timing issues in cases where someone is connecting just as you swap the files manually.